linode/docs/docs/guides/uptime/best-practices/lassie-shutdown-watchdog/index.md

 1. From here, click the corresponding toggle button to update this setting to the desired state, either *enabled* or *disabled*.

-## Reasons for an Unintended Shutdown
+## Reasons for an Unexpected Shutdown

-An *unintended shutdown* is when a Compute Instance powers off without receiving a power off command from the Linode platform (such as one issued by a user in the Cloud Manager or API).
+An *unexpected shutdown* is when a Compute Instance powers off without receiving a power off command from the Linode platform (such as one issued by a user in the Cloud Manager or API).
 In general, this is caused within a Compute Instance's internal system or software configuration.
-The following list includes potential reasons for these unintended shutdowns.
+The following list includes potential reasons for these unexpected shutdowns.

 - **A user issues the [**shutdown command**](https://man7.org/linux/man-pages/man8/shutdown.8.html)** in the shell environment of a Compute Instance.
-In Linux, a system can be powered off by entering the `shutdown` command in the system's terminal.
-While this can also be done on the Linode Platform, Linode has no knowledge of the internal commands issued on a Compute Instance so it is considered an unintended shutdown.
+In Linux, a system can be powered off by entering the `shutdown` command (or other similar commands) in the system's terminal.
+Since Linode has no knowledge of internal commands issued on a Compute Instance, it is considered an unexpected shutdown.

 -   **Kernel panic:** A kernel panic can occur when your system detects a fatal error and it isn't able to safely recover.
 Here is an example of a console log entry that indicates a kernel panic has occurred:

         Kernel panic - not syncing: No working init found.

--   **Out of memory (OOM) error:** When a Linux system runs out of memory, your system can start killing processes to free up additional memory.
+-   **Out of memory (OOM) error:** When a Linux system runs out of memory, it can start killing processes to free up additional memory.
 In many cases, your system remains accessible but some of the software you use may stop to function properly.
-However, OOMing can occasionally result in your system becoming unresponsive, crashing, and causing an unintended shutdown.
+However, OOMing can occasionally result in your system becoming unresponsive, crashing, and causing an unexpected shutdown.

         kernel: Out of memory: Kill process [...]

 - **Other system crashes**, such as a crash caused by the software installed on your system or a malicious process (such as malware).

 {{< note >}}
-The Shutdown Watchdog feature never *causes* a Compute Instance to shut down and only ever *powers on* an instance if it detects an unintended shutdown.
+The Shutdown Watchdog feature never *causes* a Compute Instance to shut down and only ever *powers on* an instance if it detects an unexpected shutdown.
 {{</ note >}}

 ## Investigate the Cause of a Shutdown